-- What Rachel Wrote wants to NUMBER THE STARS.
-Click HERE to see what she thought.

-- Rosi Hollinbeck is reviewing--and GIVING AWAY--ANYONE BUT IVY POCKET.
-Click HERE for all the details.

-- Mark Baker has chills for BOOK OF THE DEAD.
+- Greg Pattridge is solving THE DRAKE EQUATION.
 Click HERE to see what he thought.

+- Rosi Hollinbeck is reviewing--and GIVING AWAY--COUNTING BY 7s.
+Click HERE for details.

+- Michael Gettel-Gilmartin has chills for THE PECULIAR HAUNTING OF THELMA BEE .
+Click HERE to see why.

 - Joanne Fritz always has an MMGM for you.
 Click HERE to see what she's talking about this week.

 If you would like to join in the MMGM fun, all you have to do is blog about a middle grade book you love on a Monday (contests, author interviews and whatnot also count--but are most definitely not required) and email me the title of the book you're featuring and a link to your blog at SWMessenger (at) hotmail (dot) com.
-(Make sure you put MMGM or Marvelous Middle Grade Monday in the subject line so it gets sorted accurately) You MUST email me your link by Sunday evening in order to be included in the list of links for the coming Monday. (usually before 11pm PST is safe--but if I'm traveling it can vary.
+(Make sure you put MMGM or Marvelous Middle Grade Monday in the subject line so it gets sorted accurately--and please don't forget to say what book you're featuring) You MUST email me your link by Sunday evening in order to be included in the list of links for the coming Monday. (usually before 11pm PST is safe--but if I'm traveling it can vary.
 When in doubt, send early!)
 (Also make sure the post you send me is a new post, not one from earlier in the week.
 I try to keep the content fresh)